-Operational risk & resilience
+Operational risk

 Operational risk is the risk of loss or adverse impact due to inadequate or failed internal processes, people and systems, or external events.
 Operational resilience is the ability to prevent disruption occurring to the extent practicable; adapt systems and processes to continue to provide services and functions in the event of an incident; return to normal running promptly when a disruption is over; and learn and evolve from both incidents and near misses.
-The combined 'Operational Risk & Resilience Framework' reflects the importance of operational resilience and the intrinsically close links between the management of operational risk and the operational resilience of the organisation.
-Operational Resilience is the outcome of executing sound Operational risk practices.